2025 Women's Rugby World Cup squads

-The 2025 Women's Rugby World Cup will be an international rugby union tournament held in England from 22 August 2025 until 27 September 2025.
-Sixteen national teams will compete.
+The 2025 Women's Rugby World Cup was an international rugby union tournament held in England from 22 August 2025 until 27 September 2025.
+Sixteen national teams competed.
 The tournament was administered by World Rugby, to whom each team submitted their finalised squad.

 The age and number of caps for each player is stated as of 22 August 2025, the first day of the tournament.

 Overview

 Below is a table listing all the head coaches and captains for each nation.